-A script editor opens in the content area.
+An EB GUIDE Script editor opens in the content area.

 Add the lineIndex property of the rectangle and the MyStringList datapool item to the Trigger list.

 Enter the following On Trigger script:

 '''

 function(v:arg0::bool)

 {

 v:this->MyLabel.text=dp:MyStringList[v:this.lineIndex];

 false

 }

 '''